 Per Capita GDP

 GDP per head is expressed in 1990 Geary-Khamis dollars.
-Unless stated below, post-1950 GDP per head data come from Maddison (2006, 2010) completed with Conference Board (2012), since 1995.
-Occasionally, Conference Board estimates have been accepted for the entire post-1950 period, as it is the case of China, whose estimates were adjusted to the recent findings of the 2005 PPP round.
-Otherwise, for specific countries shown below, Maddison’s per capita GDP levels (usually) for 1950 have been projected backwards with volume indices of real per capita GDP taken from historical national accounts.
+Unless stated below, post-1950 GDP per head data come from the Maddison Project (2013), completed with Maddison (2006, 2010) and, since 1995, with Conference Board (2016).
+Occasionally, Conference Board estimates have been accepted for the entire post-1950 period, as it is the case of China, for which the “alternative” series have been accepted.
+Otherwise, for specific countries shown below, per capita GDP levels for (usually) 1950 have been projected backwards with volume indices of real per capita GDP taken from historical national accounts.

 Further assumptions were needed to fill missing values of GDP per head for some Sub-Saharan countries.
 Following Maddison’s approach, I assumed that growth trends for missing countries were similar to those of their neighbours.
 Thus, in the case of French Equatorial Africa (CAR, Congo, Gabon, and Chad), over 1870-1929, I assumed they grew as similar countries (coastal or landlocked, resource abundant or scarce) in French West Africa.
 Similarly, during the same period, Cameroon, Guinea-Bissau, and Togo were assumed to grow at the same rate of similar countries in West French Africa.
 Liberia was assumed to evolve as Sierra Leone over 1900-1913.
 In East Africa, I accepted Uganda’s pace of growth for Rwanda and Burundi (1913-1929) while Kenya’s pace of growth during 1870-1913 was assumed to be similar to Tanzania’s.
 Also, Ethiopia and Sudan were assumed to evolve as Egypt over 1870-1913.
 In southern Africa, Mozambique was accepted to evolve as Angola (1870-1900), and Zambia and Malawi (1913-1929) as Zimbabwe.
 Lastly, in the cases of Botswana, Lesotho, and Swaziland (1913-1938), and Namibia (1870-1913), I accepted the growth rate for South Africa.